wizard04wsu/Class/README.md

 	Used as `.name` for the class constructor and in `.toString()` for instances of the class.
 If not specified, it will be the same as the parent class.

 	- *constructorFn* {function}
 	Initializes new instances of the class.
-A function is passed as the first argument, used to initialize the instance using the parent class' constructor.
-Be sure to call it inside `constructorFn()` (before using `this`).
+A "super" function is passed as the first argument; <a href="#user-content-super">see below.</a>

 	- *returnFn* {function}
 	Returns a value when the constructor is called without using the 'new' keyword.